donkirkby/live-py-plugin/CONTRIBUTING.md

 Install the `live-py-mode` package as described in the README file, then replace all the files in `~/.emacs.d/elpa/live-py-mode-X.Y` with symbolic links to your git repository.

+Releases are built automatically on each commit, and published at [melpa.org].
+Stable releases are built from each tag.

 ### Debugging live-py-mode in Emacs ###
 When adding temporary debugging messages it is recommended to open a second Emacs frame for the Messages buffer by typing `C-x 5 2` in the Messages